Luiz Brito

 Eduardo Luiz de Santana Brito (born 21 September 1982) is a Brazilian former professional footballer who played as an attacking midfielder.

-He moved to Greece at the age of 22 and has played for five clubs since then.
+He moved to Greece at the age of 22 and has played for five clubs since he move to Greece.
 He is a very fast dribbling player and prefers playing on the left side of the attack.
-He rarely scores but he is good at assisting goals for his teammates.
+He rarely scores but he is good at giving assisting goals for his teammates.